MikeLogvinov/PrintPagesReducerApp/README.md

 | :-------- | :------- | :------------------------- |
 | `rawPageNumbers` | `string` | **Required**.
 List of comma separated page numbers |

+## Getting Started
+To get started with this project, you will need to have the following installed on your local machine:

+- JDK 11+
+- Maven 2.7.12

 ## Run Locally
 Firstly, you need to start [Windows PowerShell](https://www.techtarget.com/searchwindowsserver/definition/PowerShell#:~:text=PowerShell%20is%20an%20object%2Doriented,systems%20and%20automate%20administrative%20tasks.).
 <br />